HerrTuring/mandelbrot-generator/README.md

 ## Usage

-Just open the Visual Studio project in any version after 2019 and it should probably work as expected (last tested with VS 2022), and then just compile and run.
+Just open the Visual Studio project in VS 2022, compile and run.

 Then leave the computer and do something else, it will take a while.
 It does have constant feedback of what it is doing, so you will know when it is done.